izz-linux/advent-of-code-2025/day01/README.md

 ## Problem Overview

 --- Day 1: Secret Entrance --- The Elves have good news and bad news.
 The good news is that they've discovered project management.
-This has given them the tools they need to prevent their usual Christmas

 [View full problem on Advent of Code](https://adventofcode.com/2025/day/1)